-On the project level, incurred expenditure shall be eligible for grant assistance as of the date on which the PO decides to award the project grant, unless a later date is provided in the PA, Programme Implementation Agreement (PIA), or the project contract.
+At the project level, incurred expenditure shall be eligible for grant assistance as of the date on which the Programme Operator decides on which projects shall be supported., unless a later date is provided in the PA, Programme Implementation Agreement (PIA), or the project contract.
+In case the Programme Operator decides to support projects subject to availability of funds, incurred expenditure for those projects shall be eligible for grant assistance as of the date of this decision.
 The first and final dates of eligibility of project expenditures shall be stated in the project contract.
 The final date of eligibility shall be no later than either one year after the scheduled completion of the project or 30 April 2024, whichever is earlier.
 (Reg.Art.8.13)